Configuring and Using Queues

 Recover Messages from a DLQ

-You can recover messages from the DLQ using the REST API to get the message from the queue and writing the message to a new queue.
+You can recover messages from the DLQ using the REST API to get the message from the queue and write the message to a new queue.
 See Anypoint MQ Admin API.

 Determine Whether a Queue is a DLQ